h10sheikh/DataEnrichment/README.md

   --exp_prefix 'corrupt_label/with_inst_params_lr_0.2_40frac_corrupt_labels' \
   --restart
 ```
-Running this script, using instance level parameters, you should obtain 71% accuracy @ 84th epoch.
+Running this script, using instance level parameters, you should obtain around 71% accuracy at 84th epoch.
 For results on noisy datasets, we always perform early stopping at 84th epoch (set by cross-validation).

-#### Identifying noisy-corrupt samples automatically
+### Identifying noisy-corrupt samples automatically
 When we train with instance level data parameters, for each data point in the dataset, we learn a parameter (instance level data parameter).
 During training, we save these instance-level values after every epoch.
 Probability of a sample being noisy/ mislabelled is proportional to the value of data parameter.
 With this heuristic in mind, to automatically extract the nosiy mislabelled samples, we can inspect the instance-level data parameters at the end of training (or an epoch at which validation accuracy had peaked) and sort them by the data-parameter value, and extract the indices for the top-k fraction of dataset.

-#### Training after removal of noisy samples
+### Training after removal of noisy samples
 We can also re-train our model by automatically removing the corrupt samples from dataset.
 To do this, we just need to specify the saved_artifact containing the instance-level data parameters.
 For example, in the code below, we are going to train with only 60% (subset_frac) of training data.
 The 40% of data that we discard, is going to be computed from the instance-level data parameters saved in 'dataset_subset_ckpt'.

 ```